 Company leadership can look at every function of a business and ask the question: how does cybersecurity impact this particular role and responsibility?
 How can we make sure that this person is armed with the right information so they can be successful with any kind of interaction they’re likely to have relating to security?

-Inclusive of cybersecurity for the whole company should be Alert Logic’s Managed Detection and Response (MDR) solution.
+Inclusive cybersecurity for the whole organization should be Alert Logic’s Managed Detection and Response (MDR) solution.